-I am currently an Assistant professor of Political Science at the University of New Mexico.
-I was a 2015-2016 research fellow at the Sié Chéou-Kang Center for International Security and Diplomacy at the University of Denver.
+Since 2016, I have been an Assistant professor of Political Science at the University of New Mexico.
+I was a research fellow at the Sié Chéou-Kang Center for International Security and Diplomacy at the University of Denver from 2015 to 2016.
 In Denver, I worked with a group of bright-minded scholars on a project that assesses the role of non-violent actions in violent settings.
 You can read our blog and updates here.
 In the Spring of 2015 I completed my Ph.D. in Political Science at Duke University.
 During my time at Duke I worked with the Crisis Prediction Project (CRISP) under the direction of Michael D. Ward.

 In addition, I enjoy writing poetry, riding horses, creating visual media, and am a co-founder of a LGBTQ youth service organization in Durham, North Carolina.
 I engage in service opportunities through various community oriented projects.
-I am particularly concerned with minority rights and the creation of research-based media.
 I hope to help make research accessible and digestible to the public.

 bio photo by Kari Rosenfeld